-Enroll in the BlackBoard module.
+Enroll in the Blackboard module MA Fieldwork/internship.

 - Contact the internship coordinator of your first specialisation in time to arrange your internship, i.e. at least 8 weeks before an internship abroad.
 You will find the list of internship coordinators in the Blackboard module.

 Please note that you must register in time for internships abroad, as visas and permit applications need to be made a long time in advance.